munificent/craftinginterpreters/book/the-lox-language.md

 greaterThan >= orEqual;
 ```

-We can test two values of any kind for equality or inequality:
+We can test two values of any kind for equality or inequality.

 ```lox
 1 == 2;         // false.
 "cat" != "dog"; // true.
 ```

-Even different types:
+Even different types.

 ```lox
 314 == "pi"; // false.
 ```

-Values of different types are *never* equivalent:
+Values of different types are *never* equivalent.

 ```lox
 123 == "123"; // false.